Nirvana. Paradise. Shangri-La.

 Even invoices that are received electronically – such as via an online supplier portal, e-mail or file transfer upload (FTP) upload – often require manual handling in many accounts payable departments.The typical accounts payable department posts less than one-quarter of all the supplier invoices it receives straight-through, without human operator intervention.
 That’s according to the Ardent Partners’ 2019 State of ePayables Report.

-Consider invoices that arrive via e-mail.
+Consider invoices that arrive via e-mail as PDF attachments.
 Many accounts payable departments print the invoices they receive from suppliers via e-mail and process them as paper.
 Some accounts payable departments provide their operators with a second monitor on their desks; operators then view e-mailed invoices on one monitor and manually key the data into the buyer’s ERP application on the second monitor.

 All these manual processes contribute to sky-high cost of invoice processing and to friction across the financial supply chain.

 Manual invoice processing also negatively impacts a business’ payments to suppliers: